 About LawVM

 LawVM compiles legal state from amendment acts.
+It demonstrates that ordinary human-written amendment law can be treated as an executable instruction stream at the text-state layer.
 It tells you what each provision says at any date, which act changed it, and where its answer is uncertain.

 What LawVM optimizes for